TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/design_doc/04000_remote_core.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-# TI-RTOS {#ethfw_remotecore_tirtos}
+# RTOS {#ethfw_remotecore_rtos}

-The `app_remoteswitchcfg_client` application demonstrates direct data path to remote cores running TI-RTOS.
+The `app_remoteswitchcfg_client` application demonstrates direct data path to remote cores running FreeRTOS.
 The application uses Ethernet Switch remote device client APIs to communicate with the master core.

-The remote core runs standard TI NDK stack.
-The NDK/NIMU layer invokes an application callback at open time.
+The remote core runs standard lwIP TCP/IP stack.
+The lwIP adaptation layer invokes an application callback at open time.
 The callback opens Rx Flow and Tx Channel handles.
 The resources required to open a Tx channel and Rx flow such as Tx DMA channel, CPSW PSIL destination thread, Rx flow Id, destination MAC address are allocated by invoking the Ethernet Switch remote device client API.
 The client